Skinny Vegan Fettuccine Alfredo

 While this skinny vegan fettuccine Alfredo doesn’t taste like the original version, it’s still really satisfying and nutritious!

-fettuccine, zucchini, cauliflower, onion, chickpeas, and spicespin it
+fettuccine, zucchini, cauliflower, onion, chickpeas, and spices

 Ingredients needed